jackmcconnell/bnfw/README.txt

 * Updated: select2.js library updated to v4.
 * Fixed: Compatibility with password reset notifications in WordPress 4.1.0 and below.
 * Fixed: An issue where the 'Tag' label was showing incorrectly in the 'All Notifications' screen.
-* I've added a short disclaimer to the [Description Tab](https://wordpress.org/plugins/bnfw/) regarding spam and overuse/abuse of this plugin which I recommend a quick read through.
+* I've added a short disclaimer to the [Description Tab](https://wordpress.org/plugins/bnfw/) regarding SPAM and overuse/abuse of this plugin which I recommend a quick read through.

 = 1.3.5 - 9th October 2015 =
 * Fixed: A large bug that was causing issues with Password URL shortcodes in the 'New User Registration - For User' and 'Password Reset - For User' notifications.